Core–shell-structured MOF-derived 2D hierarchical nanocatalysts with enhanced Fenton-like activities†

-The Fenton-like reactions activated by peroxymonosulfate for the efficient and environmental degradation of refractory pollutants have gained engaging attention in recent years.
-However, the fabrication of Fenton-like catalysts with adequate activities and stability towards toxic benzene derivates is still a long-term goal.
-Herein, we report a novel Fenton-like 2D porous carbon catalyst with co-anchoring of Co-Nx sites and Co nanocrystalline by annealing core-shell bimetallic metal-organic frameworks (MOF) coated graphene oxide.
-During carbonization, the N-ligands in MOF provide self-pyrolyzed reducing gases, the Co2+ salts and gradually formed Co nanocrystallines serve as the in-situ catalysts for growth of Co/Co-Nx co-doped carbon nanotubes, which avoids the use of chemical vapor deposition process.
-Benefiting from the unique core-shell MOF nanostructures, the fabricated 2D hierarchical catalysts display delicate micro/mesoporous structures, conductive carbon frameworks, and abundant Co/Co-Nx/pyridinic-N active sites.
-These unique advantages endow the catalysts with high degradation efficiency towards different toxic benzene-derived compounds, such as bisphenol A, phenol, biphenyl, naphthalene, and even benzene-derived macromolecules.
-This research not only provides Fenton-like catalysts with excellent potential for the water remediation of benzene-derived contaminants, but also takes a step towards the production of advanced metal/metal-N co-doped 2D porous carbon for diverse catalytic and energy applications.
+Fenton-like reactions activated by peroxymonosulfate for the efficient and environmentally friendly degradation of refractory pollutants have gained significant attention in recent years.
+However, the fabrication of Fenton-like catalysts with adequate activity and stability towards toxic benzene derivates is still a long-term goal.
+Herein, we report a novel Fenton-like 2D porous carbon catalyst with co-anchored Co-Nx sites and nanocrystalline Co by annealing core–shell bimetallic metal–organic framework (MOF)-coated graphene oxide.
+During carbonization, the N-ligands in the MOF provide self-pyrolyzed reducing gases, while the Co2+ salts and gradually formed nanocrystalline Co serve as the in situ catalysts for the growth of Co/Co-Nx co-doped carbon nanotubes, which avoids the use of the chemical vapor deposition process.
+Benefiting from the unique core–shell MOF nanostructures, the fabricated 2D hierarchical catalysts display delicate micro/mesoporous structures, conductive carbon frameworks, and abundant Co/Co-Nx/pyridinic-N active sites.
+These unique advantages endow the catalysts with high degradation efficiencies towards different toxic benzene-derived compounds, such as bisphenol A, phenol, biphenyl, naphthalene, and even benzene-derived macromolecules.
+This research not only provides Fenton-like catalysts with excellent potential for the water remediation of benzene-derived contaminants, but also takes a step toward the production of advanced metal/metal-N co-doped 2D porous carbon for diverse catalytic and energy applications.